cmu-sei/juneberry/juneberry/documentation/dataset_configuration_specification.md

         ],
         "label_index": <integer of the column of the labels>
     },
+    "tensorflow_data": {
+        "name": <The name of the tensorflow dataset, e.g. 'mnist'>, "load_kwargs": <OPTIONAL: kwards to pass to load function>, }
     "timestamp": <OPTIONAL last modified - isoformat() with 0 microseconds>
     "torchvision_data": {
         "fqcn": <fully qualified class name e.g., torchvision.datasets.ImageNet>,